macar-x/cashlenx-server/docs/api.md

 ## Notes

 - All endpoints should return proper HTTP status codes
-- Use consistent error response format
+- Use consistent error response format with `errors` array
 - Add input validation
 - Consider pagination for list endpoints
 - Add query parameters for filtering and sorting